ibm-cloud-docs/sell/tutorial-define-operator.md

 {: #operator-support}
 {: step}

-Provide details that help users understand how to get support if they encounter issues when using the Operator.
-Also, describe how {{site.data.keyword.cloud_notm}} Support can collaborate with your support team on customer escalations.
+Provide details that help users understand how to get support if they encounter issues when they use the Operator.
+Also, describe how customers can contact your support team to escalate issues that are not handled by the standard support process.

 1. Click **Support**, and enter the URL to your support website, for example, `https://support.examplecorp.com/`.
-2. For your support response process, describe what users can expect when they contact your support team, for example:
+2. For your support contact and response process, describe what users can expect when they contact your support team, for example:

    `Contact Example Corp Support online at https://support.examplecorp.com, by chat at https://support.examplecorp.com/chat, or by phone at https://support.examplecorp.com/phone.
 Support is available 24 hours a day, 7 days a week, 365 days a year and is provided in English and French.`

 3. Enter or select all the countries in which support for your product is based.
-4. Describe the process that {{site.data.keyword.cloud_notm}} Support follows when customers escalate issues that are handled by your support team, for example:
+4. Describe the process that customers follow when they need to escalate issues, for example:

-   `For client escalations, {{site.data.keyword.cloud_notm}} support representatives should follow the escalation process described at https://support.examplecorp.com/ibmcloudescalations.`
+   `For escalation discussions, IBM Cloud customers should follow the escalation process described at https://support.examplecorp.com/ibmcloudescalations.`

-5. Describe how {{site.data.keyword.cloud_notm}} Support can contact your support team, for example:
+5. Describe how customers can contact your support team when they escalate an issue, for example:

-   `For support process discussions, {{site.data.keyword.cloud_notm}} support leaders can reach out to the following Example Corp support leaders: Jane Doe (janedoe@examplecorp.com) and John Doe (johndoe@examplecorp.com).`
+   `For escalation discussions, {{site.data.keyword.cloud_notm}} support leaders can reach out to the following Example Corp support leaders: Jane Doe (janedoe@examplecorp.com) and John Doe (johndoe@examplecorp.com).`

 ## Next steps
 {: #operator-define-next}